Lightstreamer/Lightstreamer-lib-client-haxe/tools/python/docs/source/intro.rst

   sub.setRequestedSnapshot("yes")
   client.subscribe(sub)

-Before sending the subscription to the server, usually at least one :class:`lightstreamer.SubscriptionListener` is attached to the Subscription instance in order to consume the real-time updates.
+Before sending the subscription to the server, usually at least one :class:`.SubscriptionListener` is attached to the Subscription instance in order to consume the real-time updates.
 The following code shows the values of the fields *stock_name* and *last_price* each time a new update is received for the subscription:

 .. code-block:: python